Phil Niekro: New York Yankees (1984–1985)

 In 1984, Niekro signed a two-year contract with the New York Yankees.
 He won 16 games in 1984 and made his fifth and final All-Star appearance.

-On October 6, 1985, Niekro gained entry into the 300 win club with a shutout win over the Toronto Blue Jays.
+On October 6, 1985, Niekro earned his 300th career win with a shutout win over the Toronto Blue Jays.
 At 46 years, 188 days, Niekro became the oldest pitcher to pitch a shutout in the major leagues.
 This record stood for nearly 25 years before Jamie Moyer (47 years, 170 days) bested the feat in May 2010.
 He did not throw his trademark knuckleball throughout the game until the final hitter; to former AL MVP Jeff Burroughs.
 Niekro struck Burroughs out to end the game.
 He finished the 1985 season with a 16–12 record, the final time he won 15 or more games in a single season.
 He was released by the Yankees before the 1986 season started.